losrobbos/vercel-deploy-guide/README.md

 #### Environment

-Vercel deployed your whole folder and does not care about your .gitignore file.
+Vercel by default deploys your WHOLE folder as it is, with all its contents.
+It does not care about your .gitignore file.

-So in order to prevent to upload your .env file or other files or subfolders, you need to create a .vercelignore file.
+So in order to prevent Vercel to upload your .env file or other files or subfolders, you need to create a .vercelignore file.

 The .vercelignore file works just like the .gitignore file.
 We list in there all files and folders we don't want to "push" (in this case: "deploy").